Nassau grouper: Status reviews

-The U.S. National Marine Fisheries Service recently completed a review of the status of the species for Endangered Species listing.
-They proposed to list the species as endangered.
-However, analysis of declines in both populations as well as the size spawning aggregations has led to the species being uplisted to critically endangered by the IUCN Red List in 2018.
+The U.S. National Marine Fisheries Service recently completed a review of the status of the species for endangered species listing, and proposed to list the species as endangered.
+However, analysis of declines in both populations, as well as the size spawning aggregations has led to the species being uplisted to critically endangered by the IUCN Red List in 2018.

-The Nassau grouper has been depicted on postage stamps of Cuba (1965, 1975), the Bahamas (1971 5-cent), and Antigua and Barbuda (1987 40-c).
+The Nassau grouper has been depicted on postage stamps of Cuba (1965, 1975), the Bahamas (1971 five-cent), and Antigua and Barbuda (1987 40-cent).

 The threats to the grouper include overfishing, fishing during the breeding period, habitat loss, pollution, invasive species, and catching undersized grouper.

-The Nassau grouper was placed on the World Conservation Union's redlist of threatened species in 1996, and it was determined to be endangered because its population has declined by 60% in the past 30 years.
-Over a third of spawning aggregations have been estimated to have disappeared, and the grouper is considered to be commercially extinct in some areas.
+The Nassau grouper was placed on the World Conservation Union's red list of threatened species in 1996, and it was determined to be endangered because its population has declined by 60% in the past 30 years.
+An estimated third or more of spawning aggregations have disappeared, and the grouper is considered to be commercially extinct in some areas.

 The current population is estimated to be more than 10,000 mature individuals, but is thought to be decreasing.
 Their suitable habitat is declining; they need quality coral reef habitats to survive.
 Their population outlook is not optimistic.